BOSPORUS BRIDGE IN INSTANBUL -- CONNECTING EUROPE WITH ASIA

 Antalya has the Mediterranean largest floating nightclub.
 Gumbet with its variety of bars, restaurant and cubs and Marmara rival it.

-Holidaying in Turkey suit couples, family with small or bigger children and all at very reasonable prices.
+Holidaying in Turkey suits couples, family with small or bigger children and all at very reasonable prices.